 This module will provide concepts and tools to enable users to:

-- Understand how to use dialogue to address conflict, promote healthy communication, and build resilient organizations
+- Understand how to use dialogue to address conflict, promote healthy communication, and build resilient communities and organizations

 - Understand the difference between dialogue and debate